ntwalibas/blog/_posts/2024-03-08-introduction-to-quantum-designs.md

     For instance, we never elaborated how to generate random unitaries, this is covered in their tutorial on the Haar measure.
-    Moreover, their method of finding the average fidelity is worth taking experimenting with instead of using the SWAP test as did in this article (it is the method to use if some state tomography was done).
+    Moreover, their method of finding the average fidelity is worth experimenting with instead of using the SWAP test as we did in this article (it is the method to use if some state tomography was done).

-After getting better acquainted with the basic mathematics behind unitary designs, it is worth exploring the different facets of quantum designs in general such as approximate designs, the concept of frame, _etc_ and their applications.
+After getting better acquainted with the basic mathematics behind unitary designs, it is worth exploring the different facets of quantum designs in general such as approximate designs, the concept of frame, _etc_, and their applications.

 ## Conclusion
 In this tutorial, we have learned the basics of quantum designs,